TolikPylypchuk/Matchmaker/docs/articles/expressions.md

 `Match.Create` is also overloaded to take the default fall-through behavior.

-Matching with fall-through is lazy i.e. it returns an `IEnumerable` and is only executed when this enumerable is enumerated.
-Because matching will fall-through is lazy, it doesn't have any modes of execution – the user must decide whether to throw an exception or not if there were no successful matches.
+Matching with fall-through is lazy, i.e., it returns an `IEnumerable` and is only executed when this enumerable is enumerated.
+Because matching will fall-through is lazy, it doesn't have any modes of execution — the user must decide whether to throw an exception or not if there were no successful matches.

 In the `Match<TInput, TOutput>` class, the `ExecuteWithFallthrough` method returns an `IEnumerable<TOutput>` which can